finnsterfran/Haikyuu-anime-quiz-page/README.md

 ####commit change background property for h3 in panel to be hidden in active state and hidden in information panel when inactive.
 ####commit implemented nekoma quiz in nekoma.js and nekoma.html. fix home icon color in css."
 ####commit add datekogyo.js and datekogyo.html
+####commit change the colors of the team pages buttons in the panels.